uribench/handbook-workshop-docker-gotty/README.md

 $ now
 ```

-On successful build, you will get back a URL that can be used with a browser.
+On a successful build, you will get back a URL that can be used with a browser.

-The container that is running on 'Zeit now' is running GoTTY server that shares the linux terminal
+The container that is running on 'Zeit now' is running GoTTY server that shares the Linux terminal
 as a web application on a specified port (3000 in our case).

 ## Deploying Locally